 BP exhibits seasonal variation with lower levels at higher temperatures and higher at lower temperatures.
-Similar changes occur in people traveling from places with cold to hot temperature, or the reverse.
-A meta-analysis showed average BP decline in summer of 5/3 mm Hg (systolic/diastolic).
-BP changes are larger in treated hypertensives and should be considered when symptoms suggesting over-treatment appear with temperature rise, or BP is increased during cold weather.
-BP below the recommended goal should be considered for possible downtitration, particularly if there are symptoms suggesting over-treatment.
+Similar changes occur in people travelling from places with cold to hot temperature, or the reverse.
+A meta-analysis showed average BP decline in summer of 5/3 mmHg (systolic/diastolic).
+BP changes are larger in treated hypertensive patients and should be considered when symptoms suggesting overtreatment appear with temperature rise, or BP is increased during cold weather.
+BP below the recommended goal should be considered for possible down-titration, particularly if there are symptoms suggesting overtreatment.

-8.2 Pharmacological Treatment
+8.2.
+Pharmacological treatment

-Contemporary data from over 100 countries suggest that on average, less than 50% of adults with hypertension receive BP-lowering medication, with few countries performing better than this and many worse.
-This is despite the fact that a difference in BP of 20/10 mmHg is associated with a 50% difference in cardiovascular risk.
+Contemporary data from over 100 countries [66,67] suggest that on average, <50% of adults with hypertension receive BP-lowering medication, with few countries performing better than this and many worse.
+This is despite the fact that a difference in BP of 20/10 mmHg is associated with a 50% difference in cardiovascular risk [68].

-The pharmacological treatment strategies recommended here (Figures 2-4) are largely compatible with those made in the most recent US and European guidelines.
+The pharmacological treatment strategies recommended here (Figs. 2-4) are largely compatible with those made in the most recent United States [2] and European guidelines [1.8].

-8.3 Adherence to Antihypertensive Treatment
+8.3.
+Adherence to antihypertensive treatment

-Adherence is defined as to the extent to which a person's behaviors such as taking a medication, following a diet or executing lifestyle changes corresponds with agreed recommendations from a healthcare provider.
-Nonadherence to antihypertensive treatment affects 10%-80% of hypertensive patients and is one of the key drivers of suboptimal BP control.
-Poor adherence to antihypertensive treatment correlates with the magnitude of BP elevation and is an indicator of poor prognosis in hypertensive patients.
-The etiology of nonadherence to antihypertensive treatment is multifactorial and includes causes associated with the healthcare system, pharmacological therapy, the disease, patients and their socioeconomic status.
+Adherence is defined as to the extent to which a person's behaviours, such as taking a medication, following a diet or executing lifestyle changes corresponds with agreed recommendations from a healthcare provider [74].
+Non-adherence to antihypertensive treatment affects 10-80% of hypertensive patients and is one of the key drivers of suboptimal BP control [75-77].
+Poor adherence to antihypertensive treatment correlates with the magnitude of BP elevation and is an indicator of poor prognosis in hypertensive patients [78-81].
+The etiology of nonadherence to antihypertensive treatment is multifactorial and includes causes associated with the healthcare system, pharmacological therapy, the disease, patients, and their socioeconomic status [74].